 Every year from April through August, thousands of birds nest and raise their young on Virginia's barrier island beaches.

-As part of VCR's Migratory Bird Program, we work closely with federal and state partners including US Fish & Wildlife Service, Virginia Department of Game and Inland Fisheries, and Virginia Department of Conservation and Recreation to monitor and protect the nesting pairs and colonies, or groups, of birds on the islands.
+As part of VVCR's Migratory Bird Program, we work closely with federal and state partners including US Fish & Wildlife Service (USFWS), Virginia Department of Wildlife Resources (DWR) and Virginia Department of Conservation and Recreation (DCR) to monitor and protect the nesting pairs and colonies, or groups, of birds on the islands.

-Long-term monitoring allows VCR and our partners to track changes in the size, location and even reproductive success of these bird populations – information that is critical for guiding management actions.
+Long-term monitoring allows VVCR and our partners to track changes in the size, location and even reproductive success of these bird populations—information that is critical for guiding management actions.

-Each year the Conservancy hires seasonal technicians and interns to assist with these monitoring efforts.
+Each year TNC hires seasonal technicians and interns to assist with these monitoring efforts.

 Managing for Migratory Birds

-In the spring and late summer the beaches of the Virginia Coast Reserve, as well as the marshes and mudflats, are also flooded with hundreds of thousands of migrating shorebirds on their journeys between far-away breeding and non-breeding grounds.
+In the spring and late summer, VVCR's beaches, marshes and mudflats are also flooded with hundreds of thousands of migrating shorebirds on their journeys between far-away breeding and non-breeding grounds.

 Sharing the Beach